wzulfikar/lifelog/programming/php/laravel_cron.md

 $schedule->call(function () {return true;})->everyMinute()->thenPing('http://requestb.in/1cs75qz1');
 ```

-*Do you know why, sometimes, the cron eats CPU?*
+*Do you know what makes the cron eats CPU?*